March 10, 2025

 dataLayer.push (recommended)

-The second method of how to put data in the Data Layer is dataLayer.push, which is recommended and should be your only choice of yours.
+The second method of putting data in the data layer is dataLayer.push, which is recommended and should be your only choice.
 Regardless of where you place it (below or above the Google Tag Manager container), dataLayer.push will work properly.
 Here are a few examples:

 - You have a newsletter signup form (which cannot be easily tracked with a default GTM’s form listener), so you decided to ask a website developer to fire a Data Layer event once a new subscriber has successfully entered his/her email on your website: